rubenwardy/minetest_modding_book/_en/quality/common_mistakes.md

 ## Don't Trust Formspec Submissions

-Malicious clients can submit formspecs whenever they like with whatever content they like.
+Malicious clients can submit formspecs whenever they like, with whatever content they like.

-For example, the following code has a vulnerability which will allow players to give themselves moderator privileges:
+For example, the following code has a vulnerability which allows players to give themselves moderator privileges:

 ```lua